mysterefrank/concordai/README.md

 pip install -r requirements.txt

 ## Customization
-You can customize the simulation by modifying the agent profiles in `main.py`
+You can customize the simulation by modifying the agent profiles in the config.

 ## Run
 python main.py